 Column-shaped cells that cover the inner surface of the cervix (cervical canal or endocervix).
 Cancer of the glandular cells is called adenocarcinoma.

 The area where the squamous cells and glandular cells meet is called the transformation zone.
 This is where most cervical cancers start.

 Cervical cell changes

-There are different types of precancerous changes:
+There are two main types of cervical cell changes:

 What is cervical cancer?

 Cervical cancer is the growth of abnormal cells in the lining of the cervix.

 Cancer most commonly begins in the area of the cervix called the transformation zone, but it may spread to tissues around the cervix, such as the vagina, or to other parts of the body, such as the lungs or liver.

 There are two main types of cervical cancer, which are named after the cells they start in: